x10xchange/starknet-perpetual/docs/spec.md

 ###### Validations

 1. `deposit_hash` is in `DepositStatus::PENDING` in `registered_deposits`
-2. `cancel_delay` time has passed since the deposit was registered.
+2. `cancel_delay` elapsed since the deposit was registered.

 ###### Logic

 1. Run validations
-2. Mark deposit request as Canceled.
+2. Mark deposit request as `DepositStatus::CANCELED`.
 3. Transfer `quantized_amount*quantum` from `get_contract_address()` to `get_caller_address()`

 ###### Errors